tbocek/preveltekit/new/ARCHITECTURE.md

 ### replaceMarkerContent

-All block types (IfBlock, EachBlock, ComponentBlock) use the same DOM replacement function:
+All block types (text, if, each, component) use the same DOM replacement function:

 ```
 replaceMarkerContent(markerID, newHTML):